Zanzibar Coast, Zanzibar and the coast, Tanzania

 Camilla Smith (Staff)

 Bawe Island is an incredibly peaceful island off the coast of Zanzibar.
 It is a small island which is totally private to the lodge.
 With only 15 cottages it feels intimate with a very laid back atmosphere.
 If you are looking for somewhere to completely relax and unwind with few people and your own private island it is a great choice.
 Perhaps a brilliant place to spend 3 or 4 nights at the beginning or end of your safari.
 The rooms are all very spacious with large bathrooms and decks overlooking the sandy beach.
-The rooms are very Zanzibary in décor with bright colors and wooden carvings.
+The rooms are very Zanzibary in décor with bright colours and wooden carvings.
 If you are looking for stylish contemporary style this is not Bawe, but for a great value relaxing and barefoot beach lodge it is perfect.

 There is a main pool and a massage area but apart from swimming in the sea, sunbathing and eating wonderful food there is not a huge amount else to do!
 You can head onto Zanzibar for the day though to go and look around Stone Town or head for a Spice Tour on the island.
-Diving and snorkeling excursions can also be easily arranged.
+Diving and snorkelling excursions can also be easily arranged.

 A historic walk through Stone Town